Training on climate change adaptation

 Monitoring Protocols - Online Training

-A specialised training tailored made for the Mediterranean basin that will provide participants with validated tools to assess climate change impacts in marine ecosystems.
+A specialised Toolkit tailored made for the Mediterranean basin that will provide participants with validated protocols to assess climate change impacts in marine ecosystems.

 For who is this course: MPA managers and conservation experts supporting them.